The History of Healthiest Beers of the World

 Beau’s: A great find for Canada!
 Organic malt, hops and local spring water.
 However, they pasteurize their beers but have unfiltered versions.

-Best Beer (Organic, Unfiltered and Unpasteurized)
+The Healthiest Beers Around the World (Organic, Unfiltered and Unpasteurized)

 *Only certain beers for some of these companies may be certified organic, or use mostly organic ingredients.